supertarto/ansible-role-csr/README.md

 csr_csr_group: "ssl-cert"
 ```

-Subject Alternative Name, if needed.
-"IP:" and "DNS:" will be automatically added.
+Subject Alternative Name, if needed. **You have to add "IP:" or "DNS:" before your alternate name**
 ```yml
 csr_san: []
   # Example